 - Change the focus manually for different captures, while keeping the camera and the subject stationary.
 This can also be problematic especially with lenses where the image size changes with focusing.

-The multiple images clicked are overlayed over each other using a photo-editing software such as photoshop and combined to create a single photograph with everything in sharp focus.
+The multiple images clicked are overlayed over each other using photo-editing software such as photoshop and combined to create a single photograph with everything in sharp focus.
 The effort required to create such photos is high and even a slight movement or change in perspective or size can spoil the results.
-For most purposes, using the Hyperfocal Distance focusing is an easier method than Focus Stacking.
+For most purposes, using Hyperfocal Distance focusing is an easier method than Focus Stacking.

 The focus for visible light is different from IR.
 I’ll talk about IR photography in another article.